 If your home is powered by the sun, you don’t need to worry about utility hikes.
 Instead of a fluctuating bill, you may have a payment plan for your solar panels and some minor maintenance expenses.
 Your energy costs will be very predictable and stay the same for years to come.

-Does the Cost of Solar Panels Save You Money?
+Does the Cost of Solar Panels in Washington Save You Money?

 If you live in a moderately sunny area or have a good roof angle for solar energy, solar panels can save you a great deal of money.
 Many people can save thousands of dollars in the long term by installing solar panels.